brazil-data-cube/cube-builder/USING.rst

             }
         ],
         "quality_band": "SCL",
-        "description": "This data cube contains all available images from Sentinel-2, resampled to 10 meters of spatial resolution, reprojected, cropped and mosaicked to BDC_SM grid and time composed each 16 days using stack temporal composition function.", "parameters": {
+        "description": "This data cube contains all available images from Sentinel-2, resampled to 10 meters of spatial resolution, reprojected, cropped and mosaicked to BDC_SM grid and time composed each 16 days using LCF temporal composition function.", "parameters": {
             "mask": {
                 "clear_data": [4, 5, 6],